rails-girls-summer-of-code/rgsoc-teams/README.md

 Append `-r staging` or `-r production` to any `heroku` command in order to specify the app.

-### Cron job set up for feeds:update
+### Cron job set up for activity:update

-A scheduler should be set up to rake `feeds:update` rake task every 10 min
+A scheduler should be set up to rake `activity:update` rake task every 10 min